danielsaidi/website_danielsaidi/collections/_posts/2011/2011-01-21-spotify-background-playback-problem-on-ios.md

 tags:  ios
 ---

-This is not a development-related blog post, but well worth mentioning to all of you who have been experiencing playback problems when the Spotify app for iOS is sent to the background.
+Sometimes, Spotify stops being able to play music on iOS when it's sent to the background.
+Whenever this happens, you may have to free up memory by removing some background apps.

-For me, the problems turned out to occur when there are too many active programs in the background (I guess the device has little available memory or something).
+For me, this seems to occur when there are many active programs in the background.
+Although apps shouldn't consume memory when they're suspended, they seem to at least take up some small amount, because shutting them down always fixes the problem.
-Whenever this happens, Spotify does not seem to be able to add playback features to the background process, an can thus not continue to play when the app is sent to the background.

-To solve this, I just kill off a few apps, then restart Spotify.
-This solves the problem and makes background playback work again.
-At least for me.
-Hopefully for you as well.
+Whenever Spotify stops being able to play music in the background, just open the app switcher and remove some background apps.
+This will make Spofity work again, although a restart may be needed.